LunaSare/spring2023-data-science/lectures/week4_lectures.md

 >
 > Following this lesson, students will be able to:
 >
-> - explain the difference between a local and a remote git repository
+> - Explain the difference between a local and a remote git repository
-> - create a new repository on GitHub
+> - Create a new repository on GitHub
-> - set up git for usage with GitHub
+> - Set up git for usage with GitHub
 > - `push` and `pull` changes to a remote repository
-> - list alternative software to git for version control
+> - List alternative software to git for version control
-> - list other platforms for remote version control with git.
+> - List other platforms for remote version control with git
+> - Explain why we use Git

 ### Live coding